UGSP Board 2023-2024

 UGSP Vice President

-Riley is a 4th year doctoral student in the Social area.
-Their work focuses on experiences of discrimination and institutional trust.
-They care deeply about the role of community support and mentorship in academia, and hope that the Brown Bag Committee provides space for resources and shared experiences among URM graduate students.
+Riley (they/them) is a 4th year doctoral student in the Social area.
+Their work focuses on awareness of intersecting oppressions and prosocial behavior.
+They care deeply about the role of community support and mentorship in academia, and are excited to help UGSP continue to provide space for resources and shared experiences among URM graduate students as Vice President.

 Committee Chairs